-- Alias: An alias occurs when two factor effects are confused or confounded with each other.
-Aliasing occurs when the analysis of a factor or interaction cannot be unambiguously determined because the factor or interaction settings are identical to another factor or interaction, or is a linear combination of other factors or interactions.
+- Alias: An alias occurs when two-factor effects are confused or confounded with each other.
+Alias occurs when the analysis of a factor or interaction cannot be unambiguously determined because the factor or interaction settings are identical to another factor or interaction, or is a linear combination of other factors or interactions.
 As a result, one might not know which factor or interaction is responsible for the change in the output value.
 Note that aliasing/confounding can be additive, where two or more insignificant effects add and give a false impression of statistical validity.
 Aliasing can also offset two important effects and essentially cancel them out.

 - Balanced: A fractional factorial design, in which an equal number of trials design (at every level state) is conducted for each factor.
 A balanced design will have an equal number of runs at each combination of the high and low settings for each factor.

 - Block: A subdivision of the experiment into relatively homogeneous experimental units.
 The term is from agriculture, where a single field would be divided into blocks for different treatments.